electric-sql/electric/website/docs/integrations/render.md

 You can use Render to deploy [an Electric sync service](#deploy-electric) and [your client application](#deploy-your-app).

 > [!Info] Postgres on Render and logical replication
-> Render provides [managed Postgres hosting](https://docs.render.com/postgresql).
-This [doesn't yet](https://feedback.render.com/features/p/allow-for-postgres-logical-replication) support logical replication, so doesn't yet work with Electric.
+> Render does provide [managed Postgres hosting](https://docs.render.com/postgresql).
+However, this [doesn't yet](https://feedback.render.com/features/p/allow-for-postgres-logical-replication) support logical replication, so you can't currently use Electric with it.
 >
 > If you need Postgres hosting to use with Render, [Neon](./neon) and [Supabase](./supabase) both work great.